Alcohol Unit Calculator

 Recent studies have revealed important findings about alcohol consumption:

-• The relationship between alcohol and health follows a J-shaped curve
+• The relationship between alcohol and health follows a J-shaped curve for some conditions, with moderate drinkers showing lower risks than both abstainers and heavy drinkers

 Metabolism and Individual Differences